 Tactically, warranties encourage the seller to disclose known problems.
 Thus, warranties often flush out potential problems.

-Employment law issues
+Employment law issues when buying a business

 If you want to retain employees and/or avoid claims then you will need to deal with employment law issues arising on the purchase.
 We will report to you on the position and enable you to make decisions.
 For example we can: